 7.3.1 Recertification Process

-During each year of this Agreement, the Exchange will evaluate the recertification of Contractor based on an assessment process that shall be conducted by the Exchange in accordance with its procedures and on a basis consistent with applicable laws, rules and regulations, including, the requirements set forth under the California Affordable Care Act, 10 CCR 6400 et seq., and the Affordable Care Act.
-Contractor will be considered in the Exchange’s recertification evaluation process that shall be conducted by the Exchange prior to the Expiration Date unless (i) the Agreement is terminated sooner than the Expiration Date by the Exchange in accordance with the requirements set forth at Section 7.03 below or pursuant to other terms set forth in the Agreement, or (ii) Contractor makes a Non-Recertification Election pursuant to Section 7.07 below.
+During each year of this Agreement, the Exchange will evaluate Contractor for recertification based on an assessment process e conducted by the Exchange in accordance with its procedures and on a basis consistent with applicable laws, rules and regulations, including, the requirements set forth under the California Affordable Care Act, 10 CCR 6400 et seq., and the Affordable Care Act.
+The Exchange shall consider the Contractor for recertification unless (i) the Agreement is terminated sooner than the Expiration Date by the Exchange in accordance with the requirements set forth at Section 7.2 or pursuant to other terms set forth in the Agreement, or (ii) Contractor makes a Non-Recertification Election pursuant to Section 7.3.2.

 7.3.2 Non-Recertification Election

 Contractor election.
-Contractor shall provide the Exchange with notice on or before July 1 during any Contract Year regarding Contractor’s election to not seek re-certification of Contractor’s QHP as of the expiration of the Agreement (‘Non-Recertification Election”).
+Contractor shall provide the Exchange with notice on or before July 1 during any Contract Year regarding Contractor’s election to not seek recertification of Contractor’s QHP as of the expiration of the Agreement (‘Non-Recertification Election”).
 Contractor shall comply with conditions set forth in this Section 7.3.2 with respect to continuation of coverage and transition of Enrollees to new QHPs following the Exchange’s receipt of Non-Recertification Election.

 Continuation and Transition of Care.
-Except as otherwise set forth in this Section 7.7.2, Contractor shall continue to provide Covered Services to Enrollees in accordance with the terms set forth in the Agreement from and after Contractor’s Non-Recertification Election up through the termination of coverage for Enrollees, as such termination of coverage shall be determined in accordance with the requirements of this section.
-Contractor shall take any further action reasonably required by the Exchange to provide Covered Services to Enrollees and transition care following the Non-Recertification Election; Contractor shall coordinate and cooperate with respect to communications to Enrollees in the Individual Exchange, Employers and Employees in SHOP and other stakeholders regarding the transition of Enrollees to another QHP.
+Except as otherwise set forth in this Section 7.3.2, Contractor shall continue to provide Covered Services to Enrollees in accordance with the terms set forth in the Agreement from and after Contractor’s Non-Recertification Election up through the termination of coverage for Enrollees, as such termination of coverage shall be determined in accordance with the requirements of this section.
+Contractor shall take any further action reasonably required by the Exchange to provide Covered Services to Enrollees and transition care following the Non-Recertification Election; Contractor shall coordinate and cooperate with respect to communications to Enrollees in the Individual Exchange, Employers and Employees in Covered California for Small Business and other stakeholders regarding the transition of Enrollees to another QHP.

 Individual Exchange.
 The following provisions shall apply to the Individual Exchange.